kristoff-it/GSoC-2014-OBF/_posts/2014-05-26-finding-private-characteristics.md

 ### Finding privates for all possible groupings ###

 Fortunately, as it turns out, computing in a single pass the privates for all the possible groupings of samples is not that hard.
-The resulting algebric structure is so nice that all that is needed is to compute equivalence classes.
+The resulting algebraic structure is so nice that all that is needed is to compute equivalence classes.
 I wrote an explanation of the algorithm which you can find on the main branch of this project's github repository: [[computing-privates-all-groupings.md]](https://github.com/kappaloris/GSoC-2014-OBF/blob/master/computing-privates-all-groupings.md).